Large 19th century 2-door wardrobe with flamed mahogany

 Description

 Empire-style furniture and accessories date from the period between the late 18th and early 19th centuries.
-Everything was influenced by Napoleon’s reign, which imposed a resemblance to Roman and Greek ornamentation.
+Everything was influenced by Napoleon’s reign, which imposed significant similarities and references to Roman and Greek ornamentation.

-Lion paws, eagle heads—these are common motifs in Renaissance style.
-Currently, many global brands reproduce furniture inspired by Italian and French artisans.
-This reflects admiration and respect for the history of the most beautiful Renaissance antiques.
+Lion’s paws, eagle heads—these are common motifs in Renaissance style.
+Currently, many global brands reproduce furniture inspired by Italian and French artisans, paying homage to and preserving the history of the most beautiful Renaissance antiques.
 It’s important to remember that furniture production was perceived differently in each country, so each style had its unique character.
-This is especially important when searching for a luxurious antique that suits your interior.
+This is especially important when searching for a luxurious antique that fits your interior.

 Manufacturer information